 It may also be wise to invest in a few key accessories to improve safety around your wood-burning stove or fireplace.

-- Non-flammable gloves will protect your hands when you’re adding wood to your wood stove.
+- Non-flammable gloves will protect your hands when you’re adding wood to your stove.

-- A fire screen not only help prevent sparks from flying our of a fireplace, but also it’s useful for keeping small children and pets from getting too close and getting burned.
+- A fire screen not only helps prevent sparks from flying out of a fireplace, but also it’s useful for keeping small children and pets from getting too close and getting burned.
 A portable fire screen is a stand-alone, foldable screen with two or more sections.

 5. Always Correctly Dispose of Ashes

-While most insurers do provide homeowners insurance for properties that have wood stoves or fireplaces, expect to answer questions about your wood-burning appliances.
+While most insurers do provide homeowners insurance for properties that have electric and traditional fireplaces or wood-burning stoves, you can expect to answer questions about your wood-burning appliances.
 Your insurer will expect the wood stove or fireplace to be installed and/or built to current fire codes.
 You are also expected to maintain and operate it safely.

-There are several excellent online resources that address the maintenance and safe operation of wood stoves and fireplaces in the home.
+There are several excellent online resources that address the maintenance and safe operation of wood stoves, fireplaces and electric heaters in the home.
 Visit these sites for more information:

 - Chimney Safety Institute of America